semuconsulting/pyubx2/README.md

 Optionally, batches of CFG-VALSET and CFG-VALDEL messages can be applied transactionally, with the combined configuration only being committed at the end of the transaction.

 Individual configuration parameters are designated by keys, which may be in string (keyname) or hexadecimal integer (keyID) format.
 Keynames and their corresponding hexadecimal keyIDs and data types are defined in [ubxtypes_configdb.py](https://github.com/semuconsulting/pyubx2/blob/master/pyubx2/ubxtypes_configdb.py) as `UBX_CONFIG_DATABASE`.
-Two static helper methods are available to convert keyname to keyID and vice versa - `UBXMessage.cfgname2key()` and `UBXMessage.cfgkey2name()`.
+Two helper methods are available to convert keyname to keyID and vice versa - `cfgname2key()` and `cfgkey2name()`.

 Dedicated static methods are provided to create these message types - `UBXMessage.config_set()`, `UBXMessage.config_del()` and `UBXMessage.config_poll()`.
 The following examples assume an output serial stream has been created as `serialOut`.